fractal-analytics-platform/fractal-server/docs/internals/database_interface.md

 ```

 We must have a _database_ and (optionally) a _user_ dedicated to Fractal.<br>
-Here we create both in the running container, even adding a _password_ for the
+Here we create both in the containerized database, even adding a _password_ for the
 user:

 ```console